InnoDB supports data-at-rest encryption for

 keyring_encrypted file plugins are not

 intended as regulatory compliance solutions.
-Security
+Security standards

-keys in key vaults or hardware security modules (HSMs).
+vaults or hardware security modules (HSMs).

 A secure and robust encryption key management solution is critical for security and for compliance with various security standards.
 When the data-at-rest encryption feature uses a centralized key management solution, the feature is referred to as “MySQL Enterprise Transparent Data Encryption (TDE)”.